-The feature officially recognised events are the marathon and half marathon.
-However, in order to give more people the opportunity to participate and improve their fitness and to keep up with innovations, the Caversham organisers have added further events and technology:
+The official recognised events are the marathon and half marathon, however, in order to give more people the opportunity to participate and improve their fitness and to keep up with innovations, over time the Caversham organisers have added further events and technology:

 - The Half Marathon Recreational Walk was added in 1995